 Following the new legislation which requires companies with more than 250 employees to publish calculations annually showing how large the pay gap is between male and female employees.

-Our gender pay gap is currently 18 per cent, and while that is in line with the UK average of 18.4 per cent, we are determined to improve.
+Our gender pay gap is currently 15 per cent, and while that is under the UK average of 17.9 per cent, we are determined to improve.
 However, the key factor in creating this disparity is the fact that we have fewer women in senior positions, and this is something we have been actively addressing since 2011 when we introduced targets to increase the number of women in senior leadership positions.

 Gender Pay Gap